dPhish/Documentation/modules/do/emulation.md

     1. **Campaign Name**

-    2. **Description** Each post-campaign performs a single action once a specific condition is met, such as:
+    2. **Description** A brief overview of the Emulation campaign, such as:

         - **Intervals (Sec)** The interval is the time, in seconds, that separates each attack when the emulation campaign is launched.
 Setting an interval is important because it allows you to test the effectiveness of security controls.
 Sending attacks too quickly could cause them to be blocked by rules unrelated to individual payloads, rather than by the mail gateway's targeted defenses.